AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Gregory of Nazianzus:[^151] "Until Christ loosed by his blood all who groaned under Tartarian chains."

-Jerome on Jonah 2:6: \"Our Lord was shut up in *aeonian* bars in order that he might set free all who had been shut up.\"
+Jerome on Jonah 2:6: "Our Lord was shut up in *aeonian* bars in order that he might set free all who had been shut up."

 Such passages might be multiplied, demonstrating that the early church regarded the conquest by Christ of the departed as universal.
 He set